 Chairperson or Chair

-Instead of "chairman," we use "chairperson" or "chair" to refer to the leading position within a committee or board.
+Instead of "chairman," use "chairperson" or "chair" to describe the leader of a committee or board.

 "The chairperson called the meeting to order."